Zascc/CoArgue-CHI2023/README.md

 It contains the augmented information for two question threads.
 To switch between the two threads, provide the URL param `question=bitcoin` or `question=car`.
 The system defaults to `bitcoin` if not provided.

 It also contains the baseline version, which is no more than a port of plain Quora website, with UI element aligned.
-To switch to the baseline version, `git switch baseline` and provide the URL param `control=bs`.
-The default value is `control=exp`, which is for the experiment CoArgue system.
+To switch to the baseline version, do `git switch baseline`.
 ## Cite
 TODO, not available yet.